kenneth-liao/kenneth-liao.github.io/_posts/2019-10-16-0005-water-tanzania.md

 $$Recall = \frac{True Positive}{(True Positive + False Negative)}$$

+$$F1 = \frac{2 * (Precision * Recall)}{(Precision + Recall)}$$

+Precisiona and recall are favored over the true positive, true negative rates, and ROC curves when there is a significant class imbalance, as in this case.
+The F1-score is the harmonic mean of precision and recall and gives us the ability compare a single combined metric from one model to another.

-Logistic Regression models are popular for simple classification tasks due to their simplicity and ease of implementation.
+Logistic Regression models are popular for simple classification tasks due to their simplicity in both implementation and interpretation.
 I first created a logistc regression model to compare the performance of a random forest model to.
 I used a Bayesion optimization algorithm to find the optimal value of the regularization parameter C and obtained the results below.

 #### Table 5 | Results of Optimized Logistic Regression Model
 <table style="width:100%">